granthale/wip-book/content/Huberman's how to increase motivation & drive.md

 - Every time you consume something, the associated amount of dopamine decreases, and the associated amount of craving increases (less pleasure, more pain over time)

 Satiety is about serotonin, oxytocin, prolactin > "Molecule of More" calls these the "here and now molecules" — they allow us to experience pleasures in the pleasant
-- Eating, which is normally dopamine-driven, can be done more mindfully which can shift things from dopamine to serotonin
+- ==Eating, which is normally dopamine-driven, can be done more mindfully, shifting rewards from dopamine to serotonin==
 - Marijuana and opioids hits serotonin hard, which makes us more content with what we have
 - The goal is a balance between serotonin and dopamine

-**Two types of procrastinators**
+Two types of procrastinators
 	1. People that enjoy the stress, and which it motivates them
 	2. Those that lack enough baseline dopamine